gaia2510/reinforcement-learning/cart pole cw2/README.md

 ### Action selection

-The function greedy_action() takes two parameters as input: a DQN object and a (non-batched) state tensor and returns the integer corresponding to the greedy action at the given state according to the DQN.
+The function greedy_action() takes two parameters as input: a DQN object and a (non-batched) state tensor and returns the integer corresponding to the greedy action at the given state according to the DQN.

 ### ε-greedy policy